lsst-dm/dm_ccarchiver/doc/user-guide/user-guide.rst

 When an "exitControl" command is sent to the Archiver's process while it is in STANDBY, and its process will exit.

+It can then be restarted using same the procedure:

+dm_iip_deploy/bin/run_ccarchiver.sh -p summit -c 4.1.0_base_3.2.0_c0018

+Note that the Controller service does not exit when the Archiver is shut down.
+That can be stopped separately, if desired.